 The main advantage of traveling by air to Penang is time saved.
 The flight time from Singapore to Penang is usually less than 2 hours compare to 10 hours by express bus and even longer by train.
 Thanks to Jetstar, Tigerair and Air Asia, there are now a number of cheap flights to Penang from Singapore on a daily basis.

-To find the best cheap flights from Singapore to Penang, use Skyscanner to compare airfares and timing.
+To find the best cheap flights from Singapore to Penang, click here to search and compare airfares.

 Total travel time: About 3 hours.
 1 hour before flight + 1 hour 20 minutes flight time + airport transfers to final destination